-Access to confidential paper or electronically generated records in this facility is restricted at various locations according to job function and the need to know.
+Access to confidential paper or electronically generated records in this facility is restricted at certain locations according to job function and the need to know.
 Staff members working in assigned areas will only have access to the information that is necessary for the performance of their duties.
-Granting access to other staff members or anyone outside of the work area must meet with supervisory approval.
+Supervisorial approval is required before granting access to other staff members or anyone outside of the work area.
 All requests for information received from outside the Department shall be forwarded to the Deputy Chief or the authorized designee.
-Officers, volunteers, and contractors shall not access, disclose, or permit the disclosure or use of such files, documents, reports, records, video or audio recordings, or other confidential information except as required in the performance of their official duties and in accordance with Department policies, statutes, ordinances, and regulations related to data practices.
+Staff members, volunteers, and contractors shall not access, disclose, or permit the disclosure or use of such files, documents, reports, records, video or audio recordings, or other confidential information except as required in the performance of their official duties and in accordance with Department policies, statutes, ordinances, and regulations related to data practices.

-Officers, volunteers, and contractors who are uncertain of the confidentiality status of any record should consult with a Supervising Juvenile Correction Officer (SJCO) or the Assistant Deputy Chief (ADC) to determine the status of the documents in question.
+Staff members, volunteers, and contractors who are uncertain of whether any record is confidential consult with a Supervising Juvenile Correctional Officer (SJCO) or the Assistant Deputy Chief (ADC) to determine the status of the records in question.